 Expected Results

 Right after your first abhyanga, expect to feel softer skin, a quieter mind, and a noticeable warmth in the body.
 Many beginners report sleeping better that same night.
 With daily practice over 2 to 4 weeks, the deeper benefits show up: calmer nervous system, reduced joint stiffness, more even moods, and a settled feeling in the belly.
-Classical texts describe abhyanga as a slow but cumulative builder of ojas — the subtle vitality that protects against stress and aging.
+Classical texts describe abhyanga as a slow, cumulative builder of ojas — Charaka writes that daily oil massage relieves fatigue, supports the skin, and wards off the appearance of age.
+The benefits are real but quiet, more like sleep or hydration than a dramatic intervention.

 Common Mistakes